Book clubs – supported by Reading Force

 Are you interested in running a club with our support?

-We are looking for coordinators to run online book clubs.
+We are looking for coordinators to run book clubs.
 They can be for children, teens or adults with a military connection – serving, reservist, veterans and family members.
-They can be in your local area or, because they are online, they can live elsewhere.
+Our book clubs can be face to face in your local community or online.